Parisra/pypsa-eur-sec/doc/supply_demand.rst

 .. image:: ../graphics/Heat_and_el_demand_timeseries.png

-In practice, inn PyPSA-Eur-Sec, there are heat demand buses to which the corresponding heat demands are added.
+In practice, in PyPSA-Eur-Sec, there are heat demand buses to which the corresponding heat demands are added.

-1. Urban central heat: large-scale district heating networks in urban areas with dense heat population.
+1)	Urban central heat: large-scale district heating networks in urban areas with dense heat population.
 Residential and services demand in these areas are added as demands to this bus
-2. Residential urban decentral heat: heating for residential buildings in urban areas not using district heating
+2)	Residential urban decentral heat: heating for residential buildings in urban areas not using district heating
-3. Services urban decentral heat: heating for services buildings in urban areas not using district heating
+3)	Services urban decentral heat: heating for services buildings in urban areas not using district heating
-4. Residential rural heat: heating for residential buildings in rural areas with low population density.
+4)	Residential rural heat: heating for residential buildings in rural areas with low population density.
-5. Services rural heat: heating for residential services buildings in rural areas with low population density.
+5)	Services rural heat: heating for residential services buildings in rural areas with low population density.
 Heat demand from agriculture  sector is also included here.

 Heat supply